sunsembrace/3tierDevOps/readme.md

 Mindset: Think of it like a database lookup — every request should either return exactly what was asked for or give a clear, standard error so the client knows what went wrong.

+3.6 Test --> run uvicorn app.main:app --reload
+ and then check Swagger UI http://127.0.0.1:8000/docs then test post/books/{book_id} and see if you can enter id (works!!)

+ 3.7 Update a Book
+--> @app.put("/books/{book_id}", response_model=Book)

+What it does: Replaces an existing book with new data.
+Why we do it: Lets users modify book info safely by ID.
+Mindset: Always validate existence before updating; maintain data consistency.

  #########################